Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 Cypress is an E2E testing framework, but also has a node process that can be used to extend some of the functionality of Cypress.
 This would include configuring file pre-processors or loading configurations, both of which I will cover later on.

 ###### support
 Out of the box, Cypress provides the `support/index.js` file that will be run before every spec file.
-It can be used for a number of things such as a global beforeEach hook, overrides, and setting up custom commands which I will demonstrate as part of this post.
+It can be used for several things such as a global beforeEach hook, overrides, and setting up custom commands which I will demonstrate as part of this post.

 ### Write Your Tests in Typescript
 By default, Cypress expects your tests to be written in Javascript.
 This is fine however, I am a big advocate for writing as much of your codebase as in Typescript as possible.
 Just like the code of your main application, your tests should be easy to maintain and easy for someone who has never seen your codebase to be able to easily understand what is happening.
 Typescript allows for your code to be more self-documenting than just plain Javascript.